25 MWs thru solar

 Our Richmond headquarters – including our prefabrication yard and shop – is 100% solar powered.

 In 2016, we added our first solar array to our rooftop and in 2018, we added an additional 5,852 SF carport structure equipped with solar panels.
 Together, the system produces approximately 194,151 KW per year of energy, enough to power our offices, shop, and prefabrication yard most days of the year.
-On days that this is not enough, we source our supplemental energy from MCE Solar One, a 10.5 megawatt solar farm that Overaa helped build in 2018 (we designed and built the concrete pedestals for the solar panels.)
+On days that this is not enough, we source our supplemental energy from MCE Solar One, a 10.5 megawatt solar farm that Overaa helped design-build in 2018.

 The energy generated from Overaa’s solar system is equivalent to 137 metric tons of carbon dioxide emissions avoided.
 This is equal to 23.9 homes’ electricity use in one year, removing 29.1 passenger vehicles from the road each year, or the carbon sequestered by 162 acres of US forest in one year.